kaworu/perl1/README.md

 recent Linux and \*BSD.
 The original README file shipped with Perl has been moved to README.perl.txt.

 This project is a remake of https://github.com/rhaamo/perl1.
-Here we try harder not to change the original source code and keep the original build system, since building is half of the fun :)
+In this branch (**minimal-changes**) we try harder not to modify the original source code and keep the original build system, because building is half of the fun :) Source changes are limited to pure refactoring to allow building to potentially succeed.
+We keep the bugs and the building issues, because they're part of history as much as features.

 Building
 ========